-A total of 4.0 billion m3 underbark of wood was removed from global forests in 2019, of which around one half (49%) was for use as woodfuel and the remainder was industrial roundwood (for use by wood processors) (Table 9.4).
+A total of 3.9 billion m3 underbark of wood was removed from global forests in 2020, of which around one half (49%) was for use as woodfuel and the remainder was industrial roundwood (for use by wood processors) (Table 9.4).

-North & Central America and Europe together accounted for around three fifths (58%) of all industrial roundwood removals in 2019.
-Globally, removals of industrial roundwood increased by 9% between 2015 and 2019, resulting from increases in all regions.
+North & Central America and Europe together accounted for around three fifths (58%) of all industrial roundwood removals in 2020.
+Globally, removals of industrial roundwood increased by 7% between 2015 and 2020, resulting from increases in all regions except North & Central America.

-Nearly three quarters (73%) of woodfuel removals in 2019 took place in Asia and Africa.
-Globally, removals of woodfuel increased by 2% between 2015 and 2019.
+Nearly three quarters (74%) of woodfuel removals in 2020 took place in Asia and Africa.

-Table 9.4 Wood removals by region, 1990-2019
+Table 9.4 Wood removals by region, World, 1990 to 2020